amaesanchez/Jeopardy/conceptual.md

 ### What is an IP address?

-An IP address is the numeric address unique to an individual computer on the computer network
+An IP address is the numeric address unique to an individual computer on the computer network.

 ### What is a port?